telerik/document-processing-docs/knowledge-base/create-dashed-line-border-table-radpdfprocessing.md

 # Description

-Learn how to add a dashed line border below the headings of a table using RadPdfProcessing.
+Learn how to add a dashed line border below the headings of a table using [RadPdfProcessing]({%slug radpdfprocessing-overview%}).

 # Solution
-To create a dashed line border for a table in RadPdfProcessing, you can follow these steps:
+To create a dashed line border for a [Table]({%slug radpdfprocessing-editing-table%}) in RadPdfProcessing, you can follow these steps:

 1. Set the desired font style properties for the table.
 2. Create a `Border` object with the desired thickness, style, and color.